Connect with a certified trainer for free

 What causes Extensor Tendonitis of the Foot?

-A common cause of extensor tendonitis is overuse.
-Over time, repetitive motion, seen in activities like running, can irritate the tendon, causing them to become inflamed.
-As these tendons are very close to the skin, they may also become irritated from poorly fitting shoes or sneakers especially if the laces are tied too tight.
+A common cause of extensor tendonitis of the foot is overuse.
+Over time, repetitive motion, seen in activities like running, can irritate the tendons, causing them to become inflamed.
+This is classified as an overuse injury, and it often affects athletes or individuals with intense daily activity.
+As these tendons are very close to the skin, they may also become irritated from poorly fitting shoes or sneakers, especially if the laces are tied too tight.

 Extensor tendonitis is most common in these sports: